stridouille/ControlN7Visuals/README.md

 ![Runtime state window](doc/img/runtime_state.png)

 When running the application, the user can interact with the scene you've created.
-He can:
+They can:

 + Orbit around the sphere (left click + drag), pan (right click + drag) and zoom (moousewheel).